tc39/proposal-object-rest-spread/Issues.md

 let { x, y, ...z } = n;
 ```

+This might be confusing but the mental model is that `...` is not a convenience for copying the entire object, instead it's a convenience for expanding all enumerable own keys.

 #### Security Consideration

 Syntax introduces a new way to determine ownness without going through (patchable) library functions: